Autodesk/hig/packages/theme-data/README.md

 Data defining a primitive value or reference for each role in the theme schema.

 ### Reference
 References in a theme configuration may point to a basic value or another role.
 References may point to roles defined with another reference.
-For example, `TEXT_AREA_FOCUS_COLOR` may refer to `INPUT_FOCUS_COLOR`, which refers to `ACCENT_COLOR`, which refers to `BASICS_COLORS_BLUE_60`.
+For example, `TEXT_AREA_FOCUS.COLOR` may refer to `INPUT.FOCUS.COLOR`, which refers to `ACCENT_COLOR`, which refers to `BASICS_COLORS_BLUE_60`.

 ### Theme generator
 The theme generator is javascript code that overrides values in a theme, adds new roles and values to a theme, and replaces references with primitive values.